makgolanethandy/se-assignment-6-introduction-to-python-makgolanethandy/README.md

    - Continue until installation is done

    - To verify Installation:
-      - Open python
+      - Open Command prompt
       - Write the command :python --version
       - This should return the version of python installed in your computer system

    - To set up virtaul environment
-      -  OPEN Python and write the below commands:
+      -  OPEN Command Prompt and write the below commands:
          - mkdir Myproject
          - cd Myproject
-         - python<version>-m venv env e.g python3.8 -m venv env
+         - pip install virtualenvironment

 3. Python Syntax and Semantics: